DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 In the summary pictured above of the simulation, "Sample Average" is $$Q_t(a)$$.
 And "Expected Reward" (in green box for each action) is $$q_*(a)$$.
 After selecting 10 times of each action our estimates let us know which action is the best one.
 That is the action 2 (lever on the right site).

 So if you maintain estimates of action values, that at any time steps there is at least one action whose estimated value is greatest (estimated expected reward -> in our case "Sample Average").
-We call these **gready actions**.
+We call these **greedy actions**.
 In our example above the action 2 is the gready action.

-When you select gready action (or one of the gready actions), we say that you are **exploiting** your current knowledge.
+When you select greedy action (or one of the greedy actions), we say that you are **exploiting** your current knowledge of the values of the actions.
+If instead you select one of the nongreedy actions, then we say you are **exporing**, because this enables you to improve your estimate of the nongreedy action's value.

+Exploitation is the right thing to do to maximize the expected reward on the one step, but exploration may produce the greater total reward in the long run.

 ### Why armed problem helps us in decision making problem?